-- To conduct random surveillance activities. - To target a person based solely on individual characteristics, such as, but not limited to race, ethnicity, national origin, religion, disability, gender or sexual orientation. - To harass, intimidate or discriminate against any individual or group. - To conduct personal business of any type.
+- To conduct random surveillance activities. - To target a person based solely on actual or perceived characteristics, such as race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, economic status, age, cultural group, or disability. - To harass, intimidate, or discriminate against any individual or group. - To conduct personal business of any type.